 This petition form is the same for those students who want to take courses at another UW campus or another institution.

-A student working toward the master’s degree may petition the Dean of the Graduate School for permission to transfer the equivalent of a maximum 6 credits of graduate level coursework taken while a registered graduate student in another recognized graduate school.
+A student working toward the master’s degree may submit an online petition via MyGrad to the Dean of the Graduate School for permission to transfer the equivalent of a maximum 6 credits of graduate level coursework taken at another recognized academic institution.
 These credits may not have been used to satisfy requirements for another degree.
 The petition must include an official transcript indicating completion of the coursework.

-Approved transfer credits are applied toward total credit count for the master’s degree only.
-The minimum residency requirement of three quarters at the UW Bothell and 18 quarter credits of numerically graded coursework at the 500 and above level may not be reduced by transfer credit.
+Approved transfer credits are applied toward the total credit count only for the master’s degree and will not appear on a UW transcript.
+The minimum residency requirement of three quarters at the UW Bothell and 18 quarter credits of numerically graded coursework at the 500 and above level, may not be reduced by transfer credit.

-Credit by independent study through correspondence, distance learning, or advanced credit examinations is not transferable.
+Credit taken as an undergraduate non-matriculated student or post-baccalureat student at the University of Washington may not be transferred into a graduate program.
+Credits by either independent study through correspondence, distance learning, or advanced credit examinations is not transferable.

 To maintain graduate status, a student must be enrolled on a full-time, part-time, or on official leave from the time of first enrollment in the Graduate School until completion of all requirements for the graduate degree.
 (Summer quarter an official leave request is not required for all graduate students who were either registered or officially on leave during the prior Spring Quarter.)
 Any student who fails to register for classes or request leave status after being admitted to the UW will need to reapply to the Graduate School if he/she wishes to be considered for readmission by his/her program.
 Failure to maintain either continuous enrollment or official leave status constitutes evidence that the student has resigned from the Graduate School.